 8. Organize a Singles Zoom Party or Game Night

-This one requires a little initiative and some single friends, but it can be a great way to meet other single people in your network if you tell your friends to invite their friends.
+This one requires a little initiative and some single friends, but it can be a great way to meet other single people in your network if you tell your friends to invite their single friends.

 A great source of “irreverent online games” is Jackbox.
 These are easy-to-play online games that are ideal during the quarantine.
 Many incorporate trivia questions, but wrapped in a theme such as a murder-mystery.
 Jackbox is available on Mac, PC, and almost every major mobile device and game console.
 There is a cost to the games though, but it’s worth it.

 9. Try Virtual Speed Dating

 I didn’t know this was a thing until I Googled it and found this service.
 If you’re a fan of speed dating in real life, this might not be that different.
 With this service, I like how the events are separated by age group.

 10. Consider a Setup by a Friend or Matchmaking Service